AuroraMaster/react-native-ohos-library/en/react-native-sticky-parallax-header.md

 To use this repository, you need to use the correct React-Native and RNOH versions.
 In addition, you need to use DevEco Studio and the ROM on your phone.

-Find the matching version information in the release address of a third-party library and download an applicable .tgz package: [@react-native-oh-tpl/react-native-sticky-parallax-header Releases](https://github.com/react-native-oh-library/react-native-sticky-parallax-header/releases).
+Please go to the Releases address of the third-party library to view the corresponding version information：[@react-native-oh-tpl/react-native-sticky-parallax-header Releases](https://github.com/react-native-oh-library/react-native-sticky-parallax-header/releases).

+1. RNOH: 0.72.27; SDK: HarmonyOS-Next-DB1 5.0.0.29(SP1); IDE: DevEco Studio 5.0.3.403; ROM: 3.0.0.25;
+2. RNOH: 0.77.1;SDK:HarmonyOS  5.1.1.208 (API Version 19 Release) ;IDE:DevEco Studio:5.1.1.830; ROM: HarmonyOS 6.0.0.112 SP12;

 ## Headers